Since most Catholic schools don’t receive public funding, fundraising is an ongoing effort for staff and students.

 A venue will likely be your biggest consideration, particularly if your Catholic school isn’t large enough to host the event.

-Your staff will likely be too busy to prioritize this in their spare time but you can reach out to parents and people in the community who share the same mission and values as your Catholic school to get involved in the planning side of things.
+Reach out to parents and people in the community who share the same mission and values as your Catholic school to get involved in the planning side of things.

+You can combine a gala dinner with a silent auction to raise more funds.
 It’s likely your Catholic school has plenty of connections for securing high-quality auction items.
 Parents of students may own businesses or you can ask businesses in the local community to donate items to be auctioned.

 Invite alumni to the event too.
-Former students will likely not have seen a lot of each since leaving your Catholic school and may be enthusiastic about the opportunity to socialize and network, and support their former school.
+Former students will likely not have seen a lot of each other since leaving your Catholic school and may be enthusiastic about the opportunity to socialize and network, and support their former school.

 If your resources won’t stretch to organizing a gala dinner, why not host a themed culinary event instead?
-This could be a Mexican night, a cheese and wine party or a wine tasting evening, for example.
+This could be a Mexican night, a cheese and wine party, or a wine tasting evening, for example.

 Food-based fundraisers tend to be a big hit and can raise a lot of money.
 You can also include a silent auction as part of the event to boost donations.